basett1/INTEL_NUC10i5FNH/README.md

 ### Special Config:

-- Usb port mapping performed
+- Usb port mapping performed (WIP)

 See [ioreg](./NUCMacMini.ioreg) for more clarification